RCSI welcomes the increasing ethnic and national diversity of our community, and is committed to equal treatment of all regardless of race.

 - PIBS - Pakistan,India Bangladesh and Sri Lanka Society

-RCSI have introduced a range of activities to promote cultural competence.
+RCSI has introduced a range of activities to promote cultural competence.

 - A dedicated RCSI 'Understanding Cultural Competence' online course was launched for staff and students in 2016.
 This course promotes shared understanding of cultural competence and its value to all professionals.